 Her spiritual writing is steeped in ancient memories of her ancestors and therefore explores the deep inner spiritual journey of our human existence.
 Her publications are rich with insights and the exploration of life.
 In essence, she offers the riches of her internal discoveries that can be difficult to put into words.
 After seven years of following Buddha’s teachings, a lucid spiritual dream led to the creation of the Black Angel Cards: 36 Oracle Cards and Messages (Kasai River Press), which are being used around the world as a tool to help access one’s true nature and to ease suffering especially for black women.
-She is the author of a popular Kindle free e-book/essay Be Love: An Exploration Of Our Deepest Desire. and published books, Sanctuary: A Meditation on Home, Homelessness, and Belonging, The Way of Tenderness: Awakening Through Race, Sexuality, and Gender with a foreword by Buddhist scholar and novelist Charles Johnson, is available now at Wisdom Publications and the compilation of her teacher’s Dharma talks, Seeds for A Boundless Life: Zen Teachings From The Heart (Shambhala Publications, 2016) In 2012 she graced us with Tell Me Something About Buddhism (Hampton Roads Publishing) includes a foreword written by Thich Nhat Hanh, with poetry and illustrations by her.
+She is the author of a popular Kindle free e-book/essay Be Love: An Exploration Of Our Deepest Desire. and published books, Sanctuary: A Meditation on Home, Homelessness, and Belonging, The Way of Tenderness: Awakening Through Race, Sexuality, and Gender with a foreword by Buddhist scholar and novelist Charles Johnson, is available now at Wisdom Publications and the compilation of her teacher’s Dharma talks, Seeds for A Boundless Life: Zen Teachings From The Heart (Shambhala Publications, 2016) In 2012 she graced us with Tell Me Something About Buddhism (Hampton Roads Publishing) which includes a foreword written by Thich Nhat Hanh, with poetry and illustrations by her.
 In addition, she is contributing author to many books, including Together We are One (Parallax), Dharma, Color and Culture: Voices From Western Buddhist Teachers of Color (Parallax) and Hidden Lamp: Stories from 25 Centuries of Awakened Women (Wisdom Publications).
 She holds a Masters degree from U.C.L.A. and Ph.D. in Transformative Learning from California Institute of Integral Studies.

 Zenju is her Dharma [ordination] name, which means complete tenderness.
 She was named Earthlyn at birth.
 Her middle name, Marselean, is the Creole name of her paternal grandmother who experienced slavery.
 Manuel is a Haitian Creole last name passed down from slave owners (lest we forget).